Let’s build your calendar

 Alternating Weekends Custody Schedule

-The alternating weekends schedule gives one parent primary custody during the week and weekends, while the other parent gets the children every other weekend.
-Common in situations where one parent is the primary caregiver.
+The alternating weekends schedule gives one parent primary custody during the week and every other weekend, while the other parent gets the children every other weekend.
+The traditional 80/20 schedule — common when one parent is the established primary caregiver, or when distance makes more frequent transitions impractical.

 SMTWTFS